 Children and teenagers are constantly growing and changing, and that includes their teeth and jaws.
 Growth continues until their late teens.
 During these important ages of growth, it’s an ideal time to consider the alignment and placement of their teeth and jaws.
 Correcting issues such as incorrect bites, misaligned teeth, and associated oral health can make a big difference in their adult lives ahead.
-At Laprade Orthodontics in Pawtucket and Lincoln, Dr. Laprade is ready to help young people with orthodontics before their development is complete.
+At Pawtucket Orthodontics in Pawtucket and Lincoln, Dr. Laprade is ready to help young people with orthodontics before their development is complete.

 What is early intervention?